picchietti/vim/README.md

 # Vim
 I'm venturing into the world of vim.
-Until I can decide between vim and neovim, you might see support for both.
+I'm currently favoring neovim, but you might see support for both.

 ## Installation
 ### Linux